 A recent study by Milliman looking at the cost implications of similar legislation estimates that robust coverage of biomarker testing would result in premium impact of \$0.14-\$0.51 per member per month in the private market.
 This does not account for any potential cost savings from avoiding ineffective or unnecessary treatments.
 It does include additional profit insurers would build into the benefit costs.
 The average cost to insurers per biomarker test in the private market was \$224.

 What states have passed similar legislation?

-As of December 2024, 20 states have passed laws requiring insurance plans to cover biomarker testing in line with medical and scientific evidence.
-Similar legislation is under consideration in additional states.
+Arizona, Illinois, Louisiana, and Rhode Island have passed bills requiring insurance plans to cover biomarker testing in line with medical and scientific evidence.
+Similar legislation is under current consideration in many other states.